mixanemca/cdnscli/README.md

-# cfdnscli
+# cdnscli

 > **Note**: This tool is under active development.

-Work with CloudFlare DNS easily from CLI!
+Cloud DNS CLI - manage DNS records across multiple providers!

 ## What is it?

-`cfdnscli` is a powerful cross-platform utility for managing DNS records and zones in CloudFlare, written in Go.
+`cdnscli` is a powerful cross-platform utility for managing DNS records and zones across multiple DNS providers, written in Go.
 It provides convenient tools for both task automation and manual management through the terminal.

 The utility supports two modes of operation: